Skip to main content

 You just need to hit the 3 built-in dots on a Slack message and click 'Create an incident' πŸ‘‡πŸΌ (we explain how to do this in-depth)

-3️⃣ Use inc.new in your browser to create a incident within the dashboard
+4️⃣ Use inc.new in your browser to create an incident

 Here you can create a new live or retrospective incident.